meekostuff/helpndoc-panner/README.md

 Click on the "Download ZIP" link in the popup.

-Unzip the downloaded file and move the extracted directory to your **HelpNDoc** customized HTML templates directory -
+Unzip the downloaded file and rename the extracted directory to "HyperFrameset HTML Template".

+Move this directory to your
+**HelpNDoc** customized HTML templates directory -
 "My Documents\Templates\html\".